kubernetes/community/contributors/devel/owners.md

 - The **author** submits a PR
 - Phase 0: Automation suggests **reviewers** and **approvers** for the PR
   - Determine the set of OWNERS files nearest to the code being changed
-  - Choose at least two suggested **reviewers**, trying to find a unique reviwer for every leaf OWNERS file, and request their reviews on the PR
+  - Choose at least two suggested **reviewers**, trying to find a unique reviewer for every leaf OWNERS file, and request their reviews on the PR
   - Choose suggested **approvers**, one from each OWNERS file, and list them in a comment on the PR
 - Phase 1: Humans review the PR